 As energy sources shift over time, so does the transportation of oil in Washington.
 These changes require impact studies and risk assessments.
 The Washington state legislature recently passed the Oil Transportation Safety Act to further protect Washington communities from potential spills.

-Ecology creates and enforces rules that help protect public and environmental health in Washington.
+Ecology creates and enforces rules to protect public and environmental health in Washington.
 There are currently eight rules, supported by numerous state laws, related to spill prevention, preparedness, and response.

 Many reports, studies, focus sheets, safety advisory bulletins, brochures, pamphlets, posters, infographics, and other spill-related information is available online by searching for your topic of interest, or by year of publication.

 Become informed and involved in spill prevention, preparedness, and response.
 Review plans open to public comment.
 Register to be an oil spill volunteer in the event of a large spill, and sign up to receive periodic announcements about important events.
 Learn how to tell the difference between different types of oil spills.
 Watch a meeting, conference, or seminar via WEBINAR.

 Copyright © Washington State Department of Ecology|